nahmad94/SOS-Tech-FE/README.md

 ## Additional Libraries

-This project utilizes a hash link react router to properly scroll to page segments.
+This project utilizes the hash link react router to properly scroll to page segments.

 ## Issues and Resolutions